s5k6/git_config/README.md

     $ cd ~/.config/
     $ git clone 'https://github.com/s5k6/git_config' git

-Add a file `~/.config/git/config.local` for additional (site-specific) configuration, which should not be committed to this repository.
+Create a file `~/.config/git/config` and *include* `./config.tracked` from there:

+    $ cat <<. >config
+    [include]
+        path = config.tracked
+    .

+This construction is chosen on order to separete site-specific configuration from configuration which should be actually tracked.
+Git may modify the file `./config`.

 Git aliases